char518/RestyPass/README.md

     }
   }
 ```
-### version route rules
+### versionInfo route rules
 1. concept
-version will be parse into version number and version stage.
+versionInfo will be parse into versionInfo number and versionInfo stage.

-eg. 1.2.2-RELEASE, version number is 1.22, version stage is RELEASE.
+eg. 1.2.2-RELEASE, versionInfo number is 1.22, versionInfo stage is RELEASE.

-3.4SNAPSHOT, version number is 3.4, version stage is SNAPSHOT.
+3.4SNAPSHOT, versionInfo number is 3.4, versionInfo stage is SNAPSHOT.

 2. configuration

-version number support operations: >, >=, <, <=, =,!,!= (! same with !=)
+versionInfo number support operations: >, >=, <, <=, =,!,!= (! same with !=)

-version stage support operations:!, !=, =(! same with !=)
+versionInfo stage support operations:!, !=, =(! same with !=)

-eg. version = {"<=1.3.1-RELEASE","<2.0-RC"}
+eg. versionInfo = {"<=1.3.1-RELEASE","<2.0-RC"}

-the config is math when the version of server instance is 1.2.5-RELEASE or 1.8.1-RC, but 1.3.2-RELEASE is not match.
+the config is math when the versionInfo of server instance is 1.2.5-RELEASE or 1.8.1-RC, but 1.3.2-RELEASE is not match.